savanarohit/Django-WebApp/1_introduction/README.md

 Pipenv: Pipenv is a tool for managing Python project dependencies and virtual environments.
 It combines the functionality of pip (package installation) and virtualenv (virtual environment creation) into a single tool.
 Pipenv aims to simplify dependency management by providing a streamlined workflow and automatic environment activation.

+### Installation:

-### Installation: You can install Pipenv by running the following command:
+You can install Pipenv by running the following command:

     pip install pipenv

-### Creating a new project: To start a new project with Pipenv, navigate to the project's directory using the terminal or command prompt and run the following command:
+### Creating a new project:

+To start a new project with Pipenv, navigate to the project's directory using the terminal and run the following command:

     pipenv --python 3.11